 Command and General Staff Officers' Course Summary

-The full 44-week CGSS course is offered twice a year at Fort Leavenworth, KS, with broad choices among more than 170 elective courses and focused programs in Special, Joint, or Space Operations.
-Courses start in July and February each year.
-The first 16 weeks of the course are offered three times a year at each of the satellite campuses at Fort Belvoir, VA, Fort Lee, VA, and Fort Gordon, GA.
-Masters Degrees may be earned at the main campus at Fort Leavenworth, but may not be earned at the satellite campuses.
+The full 44-week CGSS course is offered once a year at Fort Leavenworth, KS, with broad choices among more than 170 elective courses and focused programs in Special, Joint, or Space Operations.
+Courses start in July each year.
+The first 16 weeks of the course are offered three times a year at each of the satellite campuses at Fort Belvoir, VA, Fort Lee, VA, Fort Gordon, GA and the Redstone Arsenal, AL. Masters Degrees may be earned at the main campus at Fort Leavenworth, but may not be earned at the satellite campuses.

 The Core Course curriculum includes seven blocks of instruction: